Kuadrant/authorino/docs/user-guides/host-override.md

   identity: [...]
 ```

-Notice that requests to `dogs.pets.com` and to `cats.pets.com` are all routed by Envoy to the same API, with same external authorization configuration. in all the cases, Authorino will lookup for the cached AuthConfig associated with `pets.com`.
+Notice that requests to `dogs.pets.com` and to `cats.pets.com` are all routed by Envoy to the same API, with same external authorization configuration. in all the cases, Authorino will lookup for the indexed AuthConfig associated with `pets.com`.
 The same is valid for a request sent, e.g., to `birds.pets.com`.